Faculty, School of Architecture

-My professional experience in the Bay Area has been with Solomon Cordwell Buenz, earning the title of Associate and practicing as a registered architect.
-There, I developed an expertise in multi-family housing, primarily in the high-rise typology.
-Lessons learnt from developing a variety of projects fed my passion for user-oriented design at the community scale, assisting grassroots stakeholders in San Francisco.
-This work consists of pro bono services for United Playaz and the West Bay Filipino Center and advising on a STEAM program for Rosa Parks Elementary School.
-As a member of several design committees at SCB, I sought opportunities to bridge emerging talents with both the design community and the larger local community in need.
+Stephen is a registered architect practicing with the firm Van Meter Williams Pollack, LLP in San Francisco.
+He began his professional experience in the Bay Area with Solomon Cordwell Buenz.
+There, he developed an expertise in multi-family housing, primarily with high-rise and large scale projects sized over 200,000 sq ft.
+Lessons learned from developing a variety of projects fed his passion for user-oriented design at the community scale, supporting some of the grassroots stakeholders in San Francisco.
+This work consisted of pro bono services for United Playaz and West Bay Filipino Center in SoMa and advising on a STEAM program for Rosa Parks Elementary School.
+As a member of several design committees at SCB, he sought opportunities to bridge emerging talents with both the design community and the larger local community in need.

-It is the connection between architecture and community that inspires me as an architect.
-As faculty at the Academy of Art University, I aspire to build in the students their own awareness of community needs, emotional connections to underserved users of design, and to develop their own architectural styles rooted deeply in positivity, thoughtfulness, and sensitivity.
+It is the connection between architecture and community that inspires him as an architect.
+As faculty at the Academy of Art University, he aspires to build in his students an awareness of community needs, emotional connections to underserved users of design, and to develop their own architectural styles rooted deeply in positivity, thoughtfulness, and sensitivity.